MLHale/CYBR8470/modules/restful-api/README.md

 ![Twitter API](./img/post-request-4.png)

 * Click send.
 You should see a success message now!
 Check your twitter account:
+> !!!
+Note !!!
+Depending on your version of postman, you may need to remove the url encoding from your status parameter.
+Newer versions of POSTMAN URL encode automatically for you.
+In that case you can just use `Testing RESTful API lesson for #security #webdev class #unomaha` as your status parameter.

 ![Twitter API](./img/post-request-5.png)
 > It worked!